 Finally, we have a type of composters without spigots or drain holes.
 These can be harder to use, as some occasional spills might occur.

 One of the most important aspects to ensure your worms does an effective job breaking down the waste is that there is proper ventilation.
 Having proper airflow in the worm composter is good for worms because if it is too humid inside, they will not work as efficiently.
 Luckily, all of the worm composters we reviewed have proper ventilation and airflow.
-For example, the Urban Worm Bag Version 2 is made of breathable fabric, and thus, allows fresh air to come inside.
+For example, the Urban Worm Bag is made of breathable fabric, and thus, allows fresh air to come inside.
 Other worm composters the airflow through gets in through each section or special tiny holes.

 Some of the worm composters offer extra features as well.
-With something as nuanced as worm composting, having any kind of extra information or tips on how to do things properly would be helpful, and that’s exactly what The Squirm Firm Worm Factory 360 provides.
+With something as nuanced as worm composting, having any kind of extra information or tips on how to do things properly would be helpful, and that’s exactly what the Squirm Firm Worm Factory 360 provides.
 The instruction manual and DVD it comes with are extremely helpful in getting you started and providing a wealth of great information.
 It also comes with a very handy infographic refrigerator magnet that you can refer to for quick and helpful tips as well.

 Some worm composters are also made with environmentally-friendly, BPA-free materials.
-For example, that is the case with the FCMP Outdoor Living Composter.
+For example, that is the case with the FCMP Living Composter.

 Like many other products, worm composters can vary greatly in price.
 It can be quite hard to find out an average price tag for worm composters.
 To help you get a sense of the prices, we’ve broken them down into three categories: low, medium, and high.